Lost River (film): Production

 The film was originally titled How to Catch a Monster.
 In May 2013, scenes were shot at the Masonic Temple in Detroit, Michigan.

 Music

 The musical score for Lost River was composed by Johnny Jewel.

 The first official tease of the film's music came on February 3, 2015, when Chromatics issued a single for their song, "Yes (Love Theme from Lost River)", which is featured in the film.
 Jewel released the soundtrack album on his own label, Italians Do It Better, on March 30, 2015.
 The soundtrack features music from the score, as well as songs from the film by Glass Candy, Chromatics, Desire, and Symmetry, as well as songs sung by Saoirse Ronan and Ben Mendelsohn, who star in the film.
-The song "Tell Me", sung by Ronan, was featured in the first episode of the 2017 television series Riverdale and in the eighth episode for the third season of Killing Eve.
+The song "Tell Me", sung by Ronan, was featured in the first episode of the 2017 television series Riverdale and in the eighth episode of the third season of Killing Eve.
 The soundtrack was released on CD, digitally, and as a limited 3xLP on purple vinyl.